+This is an early, pre-print version.
+Please cite as below.

+To cite this article:

+Barbara Allen & Michael Macaulay (2021) New development: Ethical dilemmas and emotional labour—what can we learn from the shared Covid-19 crisis?, Public Money & Management, DOI: 10.1080/09540962.2021.1995989

-Ethical dilemmas and emotional labour: what can the shared tragedy of COVID-19 tell us about future development?
+Ethical dilemmas and emotional labour: what can we learn from the shared COVID-19 crisis?

 Dr Barbara Allen (Victoria University of Wellington, New Zealand)

 Prof Michael Macaulay (Victoria University of Wellington, New Zealand)

-Introduction
+Abstract:

+This discussion identifies ethical perspectives in emotional labour against the context of COVID-19.
+It will briefly outline current ethical thinking in this space before focussing specifically on issues arising from vaccine development.
+We argue that we need to extend our discourse, to include a broader range of ethical perspectives and move beyond the experiences of street level bureaucrats, vital though these are.

+Impact:

+This article will interest public officials and managers who are grappling with the ethical questions arising from public sector work and service delivery.
+This is especially relevant in the context of COVID-19 where new forms of emotional labour are emerging.
+Procurement officers and politicians are encouraged to consider the possibilities of unethical behaviour and the impacts of the consequences.

+Keywords: Covid-19; ethics; emotional labour; street-level bureaucrats; vaccines

+An uncertain horizon

-The impact that the COVID-19 pandemic will have upon our understanding of emotional labour is potentially vast but, at this moment, still very much in unchartered waters.
-Yet even at this early stage we can make some confident assumptions.
-First, there is little doubt that the emotional strain of dealing with the virus will exacerbate the long-understood problems associated with emotional labour: burnout; low levels of job satisfaction; low levels of engagement; potentially unsafe interventions with service users, and so on.
-Second, that in the public management arena, the brunt of these impacts will fall upon the street-level bureaucrats most commonly cited as performing emotional labour (e.g. Dudau and Brunetto, 2020): those front-line workers in the nursing, teaching, social care, emergency service sectors, etc. who are called upon to exercise discretion and independent judgement.
-Finally, woven throughout emotional labour in these horrendous times is a web of ethical and moral quandaries.
+The impact that the COVID-19 pandemic will have upon our understanding of emotional labour remains in unchartered waters, but we can make some assumptions with fair confidence.
+First, the emotional strain of dealing with the virus will exacerbate the long-understood problems associated with emotional labour: burnout; low levels of job satisfaction; low levels of engagement; and potentially unsafe interventions with service users.
+Second, that in the public management arena, the brunt of these impacts will fall upon the front line workers most commonly cited as performing emotional labour and who are called upon to exercise discretion and independent judgement (Dudau and Brunetto, 2020).
+Finally, woven throughout these is a web of ethical and moral quandaries.

-Although mapping the full extent of these possibilities is beyond us here, this article will attempt to investigate ethical perspectives in emotional labour in the context of COVID-19.
-To focus the debate in the context of the pandemic, we will touch upon the specific issue of the development and distribution of vaccines and suggest some connections with emotional labour in the public services.
-Obviously, the vaccine roll-out has begun while the pandemic continues to rage across the United States, Europe and many other jurisdictions, albeit at different rates.

-Clearly healthcare workers including nurses, care-home workers, doctors, hospital cleaning staff, mortuary staff are all under enormous pressure to cope with the continuing high number of intensive care patients and deaths (Sun et al., 2020; Wang et al., 2020).
+Healthcare workers including nurses, care-home workers, doctors, hospital cleaning staff, mortuary staff are all under enormous pressure to cope with the continuing high number of intensive care patients and deaths (Sun et al., 2020; Wang et al., 2020).
 But the categories of workers that are under high levels of emotional labour go well beyond care facilities – such as port workers, public transport drivers, supermarket employees in towns and cities with COVID-19, an increased number of mental health workers, and now also those drafted to administer vaccines.
-The logistical challenge is likely to be the most complex undertaking of its kind (outside of an actual war) in the history of the world so far.
-Those involved in the packing, loading, unloading and distributing the vaccines, one might even consider the pilots of the aircraft carrying the precious cargo – will be experiencing an unusual kind of stress that goes with time-limited medical distribution that will save lives.
+Those involved in the packing, loading, unloading and distributing of vaccines -one might even consider the pilots of the aircraft carrying the precious cargo – will be experiencing an unusual kind of stress that goes with time-limited medical distribution that will save lives.

-The ethical and emotional pressures of vaccine delivery, however, extend far beyond street-level bureaucrats.
-Public servants at all levels, all around the world, are currently making life and death decisions over the citizens of their respective country.
-Such decisions exacerbate ethics pressures not only for individuals at the front line, but also at the organisational and systemic levels.
-This brief discussion will, therefore, outline current approaches to ethics and emotional labour, before identifying a number of ethics issues arising from vaccine development and distribution.
-It will link these to our knowledge of emotional labour before offering a new perspective on ways to potentially move forward.
+The ethical and emotional pressures of vaccine delivery, however, extend beyond street-level bureaucrats.
+Public servants at all levels are involved in life and death decisions over the citizens of their respective country, which stretch beyond the front line towards organisational and systemic levels.
+This brief discussion will, therefore, highlight some of the ethical issues surrounding emotional labour in during COVID-19, especially around vaccine development and distribution.